KaedenOC/city-explorer-api/README.md

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

+- WRRC worked on with Ike and Kyle: [Miro WRRC](https://miro.com/app/board/uXjVMSasG74=/)

 ## Time Estimates

 Name of feature: Set up your server repository